MMJHendriks/HarmonizationScripts_CBSmicrodata/README.md

 ## Publish your own data harmonization-scrips!
 Do you work with the CBS microdata?
 Did you write your own scripts to harmonize the CBS microdata?
 Please publish these harmonization-scripts on this GitHub repository!
+How?
+Log in to your own GitHub account and go to this repository.
+Click on [Fork](https://github.com/MMJHendriks/HarmonizationScripts_CBSmicrodata/fork).
+By doing this you create your own copy of this repository, one in which you can make changes without affecting the original.
+In the forked repository, you can create a new folder and add files - your own harmonization scripts - to this folder.
+Also add a project description in which you describe your project and your scripts.
+When you are finished, submit a pull request to the original repository.
 Not familiar with GitHub?
 Please send me your harmonization-scripts and I will publish them for you (mail: m.m.j.hendriks@ese.eur.nl).

 ## Abstract - a more detailed description